alsenet-labs/merklizer/README.md

 make run-cordova-android
 ```

-Note: gh-pages branch is made of content of cordova/platforms/browser/www
+Note: gh-pages branch is made of content of webapp/dist/

+## Android Application Privacy Policy
+* The Android application use your camera to scan QRCodes.

+* Processing is done locally, data transmitted by our application to external
+services is limited to the transaction and block hashes when retrieving
+transactions details, and to the account numbers associated when the user
+request accounts details interactively.

 ## Troubleshooting